Homeland Security & Public Safety

-Maggie Brunner serves as a program director for the NGA Center for Best Practices’ Homeland Security & Public Safety Division.
+Maggie Brunner serves as a program director for Homeland Security & Public Safety issues.
 Here, Brunner focuses on state cybersecurity policy, homeland security, emergency communications and public safety technology.

 Prior to joining NGA in 2017, Brunner was an associate at the Police Executive Research Forum where she worked on homeland security issues that affect state and local law enforcement.
 She has authored several publications on promising practices for law enforcement in the areas of cybercrime enforcement, the use of technology in criminal investigations, refugee outreach and engagement, school safety, and immigration issues.
 Brunner also spent several years as a consultant with the Department of Homeland Security in its Office for Civil Rights & Civil Liberties.